Adroiti/docs-for-code-review-tools/RuboCop/Layout-FirstMethodParameterLineBreak.md

-Pattern: Layout/FirstMethodParameterLineBreak
+Pattern: Missing line break before first method parameter

 Issue: -

 ## Description

 This cop checks for a line break before the first parameter in a multi-line method parameter definition.

 ### Example